ShelterTechSF/askdarcel-web/README.md

 endpoints
 ```

-If this happens, then you need to run `docker-compose stop` in the askdarcel-api
+If this happens, then you need to run `docker compose stop` in the askdarcel-api
-application first before running the `docker-compose down` command above.
+application first before running the `docker compose down` command above.

 ## Non-Docker Development Environment